-and Source $\times$ Destination, even though the latter does not capture strictly only source country effects.
+The global Product, Destination and Destination x Product interaction effects together account for a similar share of overall variation as the sum of effects involving the source country, Source, Source x Product and Source x Destination, even though the latter does not capture strictly only source country effects.
 While we cannot rigorously use this decomposition to locate the micro origins of the shocks driving export flows, these results suggest that a lot of action in exports is not driven by source country factors alone.
 The upshot is that perhaps too much export success or failure is attributed to the source countries as opposed to demand effects coming from outside the source country.
 This helps understanding why specializations are so unstable: they may be driven by demand effects coming from many different sources.